-Suggestions: Cassoulet, salads, pot beans, casseroles, soup, pasta e fagioli, baked beans, dips
+Suggestions: Cassoulet, salads, pot beans, casseroles, soups, pasta e fagioli, baked beans, dips

 Is it marketing or is it history?
 Some would argue that a cassoulet isn't a cassoulet without Tarbais beans.
 There are many more interesting arguments to be had, but we think once you taste these, you'll agree that it's a great bean.
 Large, white and super-creamy, our Cassoulet Bean is ideally suited to the slow-cooked goodness of a cassoulet.
 All the various meats and seasonings mingle with the mild but sturdy beans and with a little effort, you have one of the classic dishes of southwest France.

 Rather than suffer French prices, which can run up to $30 a pound when out of season, we took seed from France and produced this bean with our distinct terroir here in California.
 Tarbais beans were developed by generations of farmers in Tarbes, France.
-The orginal seed is a New World runner bean (Phaseolus coccineus) and most likely orginated in Mexico.
+The original seed is a New World bean and most likely originated in Mexico.
 Out of respect for the French farmers and terroir, we're calling the bean Cassoulet Bean.
 We think in order to call it Tarbais, it should be grown in southwestern France.

-You can follow the classic rules for cassoulet (and we recommend Paula Wolfert's glorious The Cooking of Southwest France : Recipes from France's Magnificent Rustic Cuisine) or you can experiment and be creative.
+You can follow the classic rules for cassoulet (and we recommend Paula Wolfert's glorious The Cooking of Southwest France : Recipes from France's Magnificent Rustic Cuisine or Cassoulet, A French Obsession by Kate Hill), or you can experiment and be creative.
 A casserole of Cassoulet Beans with odds and ends from your refrigerator and larder, topped with good bread crumbs and dotted with butter before a trip to the oven would be a welcome dish on a winter's table.

 Country of production: USA